-Click the button below to book an introductory kung fu lesson now!
+Click the button below to book an Introductory Kung Fu Lesson in the West End now!

 Training at the West End Kung Fu Academy

-Click the button to get started martial arts training today!
+Click the button to get started on martial arts training in the West End today!

-The following is a statement by Sifu Barry ‘Moy Leung’ O’ Brien about the kung fu taught at his Henrico/Richmond West End Academy:
+The following is a statement by Sifu Barry ‘Moy Lung’ O’ Brien about the kung fu taught at his Henrico/Richmond West End Academy: